-- A. Parcels shall, to qualify as lot improvements: - (1) Involve the addition of land to an existing parcel or lot line adjustment so as to: - (a) Improve ability of that parcel to comply with setback or other building standards; or - (b) Increase suitability of the parcel for building development; or - (c) Add to the availability of open space; or - (d) Adjust a boundary line location or produce a corrected deed if a map reflecting the same is desired for recording purposes. - (2) Not reduce the ability of the lot, from which the lot improvement parcel is taken or reconfigured, to comply with the applicable development standards of this chapter. - (3) Include a map restriction to the effect the improvement parcel will never be considered a separate building lot apart from the tract to which it is being added. - B. Parcels shall, to qualify as a natural subdivision, be separated by an existing Town, county or state highway that is improved to passable condition for vehicular traffic. - C. The Planning Board shall, within 62 days of the receipt of the lot improvement plans, determine whether they comply with the exemption criteria found above.
+- A. Parcels shall, to qualify as lot improvements: - (1) Involve the addition of land to an existing parcel or lot line adjustment so as to: - (a) Improve ability of that parcel to comply with setback or other building standards; or - (b) Increase suitability of the parcel for building development; or - (c) Add to the availability of open space; or - (d) Adjust a boundary line location or produce a corrected deed if a map reflecting the same is desired for recording purposes.

+- (2) Not reduce the ability of the lot, from which the lot improvement parcel is taken or reconfigured, to comply with the applicable development standards of this chapter. - (3) Include a map restriction to the effect the improvement parcel will never be considered a separate building lot apart from the tract to which it is being added. - B. Parcels shall, to qualify as a natural subdivision, be separated by an existing Town, county or state highway that is improved to passable condition for vehicular traffic. - C. The Planning Board shall, within 62 days of the receipt of the lot improvement plans, determine whether they comply with the exemption criteria found above.
 Should the Planning Board fail to act in the provided time, such plans shall be deemed accepted as a lot improvement.
 If the Planning Board finds they do qualify as a lot improvement, the Board shall sign the plans with the following notation: "These plans are acknowledged by the Town of Rochester, and for recording purposes only, to represent an exempt lot improvement in accordance with § 125-18 of the Town of Rochester Subdivision Regulations.
 No subdivision approval is required or given." - D. Recording of final plans.
 No person shall record plans with the County Clerk for any lot improvement without so first obtaining the Planning Board's clearance.
 Three filed copies shall be returned to the Planning Board.

-§ 125-198A Re-subdivision of lands
+§ 125-18A Re-subdivision of Lands

-The action of an applicant to replace an approved a subdivision plat previously approved by the Planning Board and filed in the office of the Ulster County Clerk with a changed or improved one.
+The action of an applicant to replace a subdivision plat previously approved by the Planning Board and filed in the office of the Ulster County Clerk with a changed or improved one.

-- A. Such application is to be treated in the same manner as an original plat except if the changes to the filed subdivision qualify as a Major Subdivision. - B. , except that if the parcel(s) involved are owned by more than one party, or if rights have been given to others, all parties involved must be co-applicants or agree to the re-subdivision before it can be processed by the Planning Board. - C. A re-subdivision which does not add new lots shall be classified as a Lot Line Improvement under Planning Board review
+- 1. Such an application is to be treated in the same manner as an original plat except if the changes to the filed subdivision will change the designation to a Major Subdivision. - 2.
+If the parcel(s) involved are owned by more than one party, or if rights have been given to others, all parties involved must be co-applicants or provide written agreement to the re-subdivision before it can be processed by the Planning Board.